scieloorg/PC-Programs/docs/source/titlemanager_issue.rst

 number                            32
 supplement of number              132 complement                        41
-sequential number                 36      The `sequential number <concepts.html#sequential-number>`_ is the year followed by the order for publication of the issue within a year.
+sequential number                 36      The sequential number is the year followed by the order for publication of the issue within a year.
                                           The sequential number is part of the PID of the issue.
 Must not be modified after publication of the issue.
                                           It also is used for the presentation of issues on the page **all** the issues, giving their order of presentation in the table.
 ================================  ======  ==========================================